jrsarath/Cynide/README.md

-# Cynide
+# Cynide - The red pill of php application
-a PHP application to backup, disable, destroy, or completely erase PHP applications remotely in special cases.
+a PHP class to backup, disable, destroy, or completely erase PHP applications remotely in special cases.
 ### Goals